 - Club Steaks

-One of the easiest ways to enjoy steak, figuring out how to make steak bites is super simple.
+One of the easiest ways to enjoy steak, learning out how to make steak bites is super simple.

 The beauty of these steak bites is that you can serve them with just about anything.
-Whether you’re on a low-carb diet, or just looking to get something delicious on the table for your family to enjoy, everyone will love this garlic butter steak bite recipe.
+Whether you’re on a low-carb diet, or just looking to get something delicious on the table for your family to enjoy, everyone loves this garlic butter steak bite recipe.